-Amy Holman is a literary consultant, poet and prose writer, the author of five poetry collections, and a writer's guide.
+Amy Holman is a literary consultant, poet and prose writer, the author of six poetry collections, and a writer's guide.
+Her newest poetry collection, Captive, is forthcoming in October 2023 from Saddle Road Press.
 She writes a monthly newsletter on what literary journals publish, and she is also one of the poetry editors at The Westchester Review.

-As a literary consultant, Amy teaches writers of fiction, creative nonfiction, and poetry how to get published, be savvy about the writing business, and communicate about their writing in conversation, and in print.
+As a literary consultant, Amy teaches writers of fiction, poetry and creative nonfiction, how to get published, be savvy about the writing business, and communicate about their writing in conversation, and in print.
 Her practical, custom-tailored methodology for evaluating publishing points of view has been a benefit to the thousands of writers who have attended her lectures and seminars or hired her for individual consultations.

 Amy frequently teaches bespoke publishing one-on-one tutorials through Zoom or by phone and email, and poetry workshops at The Hudson Valley Writers Center.